Thursday, May 1, 2014 | Curtis Hotel | Denver

 Dean, CU Denver Business School

 Since her appointment as Dean of the Business School in 2000, Sueann R. Ambron has integrated the school into the fabric of the region’s business community.
 Executives from across the Rocky Mountain West actively participate in advisory boards, mentor students and provide opportunities for student interns to gain work experience before they graduate.
 Under the Dean’s leadership, the Business School has worked with industry leaders to develop innovative programs for health, global energy, entrepreneurship, sports management and sustainability.
-The Business School is the largest accredited graduate school of business in the Rocky Mountain West—with more than 3,100 students—and a steady source of top workforce talent for the entire region.

 Before serving as Dean, Dr. Ambron gained international experience with Motorola as the general manager of the multimedia division.
 At Paramount and Viacom, she pioneered work in multimedia with such brands as Star Trek and MTV.
 Ambron founded the Apple Multimedia lab that developed the first motion-picture and music prototypes integrating digital media.
 As the person who coined the term “multimedia” at Apple Computer, Dr. Ambron was named “Mother of Multimedia” by Wired magazine.
 Before joining the software industry, Dean Ambron served on the faculty of Stanford University.
 She earned her Ed.D. at Teachers College, Columbia University.